ltskinner/machine-learning/books/category_theory/_DICTIONARY.md

 - homset
   - A set of morphism from object a to object b in category C is called a *hom-set* written as C(a, b) or, Hom_C(a, b)
   - every homset in a preorder is either empty or a singleton
+  - M(a,b) is like a representation of every possible function(morphism) that we could take on the path of a to b
 - preorder
   - a <= b and b <= c, so a <= c
   - "thin" category